Materials science: Fundamentals

 A material is defined as a substance (most often a solid, but other condensed phases can be included) that is intended to be used for certain applications.
-There are a myriad of materials around us; they can be found in anything from buildings and cars to spacecraft.
-The main classes of materials are metals, semiconductors, ceramics and polymers.
-New and advanced materials that are being developed include nanomaterials, biomaterials, and energy materials to name a few.
+There are a myriad of materials around us; they can be found in anything from new and advanced materials that are being developed include nanomaterials, biomaterials, and energy materials to name a few.

 The basis of materials science is studying the interplay between the structure of materials, the processing methods to make that material, and the resulting material properties.
 The complex combination of these produce the performance of a material in a specific application.
 Many features across many length scales impact material performance, from the constituent chemical elements, its microstructure, and macroscopic features from processing.
 Together with the laws of thermodynamics and kinetics materials scientists aim to understand and improve materials.

 Structure

 Structure is one of the most important components of the field of materials science.
 The very definition of the field holds that it is concerned with the investigation of "the relationships that exist between the structures and properties of materials".
 Materials science examines the structure of materials from the atomic scale, all the way up to the macro scale.
 Characterization is the way materials scientists examine the structure of a material.
 This involves methods such as diffraction with X-rays, electrons or neutrons, and various forms of spectroscopy and chemical analysis such as Raman spectroscopy, energy-dispersive spectroscopy, chromatography, thermal analysis, electron microscope analysis, etc.

 Structure is studied in the following levels.